Our verdict

 Not exactly for hot weather

-With the smoke test, we can see how breathable an upper is.
+With the smoke test, we can see how poor the ventilation is.
 On a 1-5 scale where 5 is the most breathable, this shoe received 2.
-Therefore we can confirm what most reviewers said: it's not the airiest shoe.
+Therefore we can confirm that it's not the airiest shoe.

 Nike ZoomX Invincible Run Flyknit 2 (left); Adidas Runfalcon (right).